This spring Foam presents the colorful works of Vivian Maier in the new exhibition Works in Color.

 Vivian Maier (New York, 1926 – 2009) spent her entire life taking photographs, alongside her work as an au-pair.
 Her photographic work was not discovered until after her death when a box of negatives was offered for sale at a local auction.
 Maier spent a large part of her youth in France, giving her an outsider perspective on daily life in the United States.
 This exhibition follows the previous exhibition Vivian Maier – Street Photographer, which showed her black and white photographic work in 2014 at Foam.

-This exhibition is made possible in collaboration with the Howard Greenberg Gallery in New York.
+This exhibition was made possible in collaboration with the Howard Greenberg Gallery in New York.

 Foam is supported by the BankGiro Loterij, De Brauw Blackstone Westbroek, City of Amsterdam, Foam Members, Olympus and the VandenEnde Foundation.